galaxyproject/galaxy-hub/src/support/how-jobs-execute/index.md

   * First, see the descriptions for **grey** and **yellow** jobs above.
   * The job was first submitted to the default cluster, but did not finished within the "wall-time" quota.
 Instead of failing, the job was automatically submitted to the long-running cluster **Stampede**.
 This cluster offers more execution time resource to the job.
 The wait may be longer since jobs running on this cluster by other users are also executing for a longer time period.
   * Stopping (deleting) the job and then restarting places it back at the end of the first queue, where the cycle will begin again, extending wait time even further.
 Please do not do this.
 Allow the job to process.
   * If the job fails after running on Stampede, then it is too large to run on [http://usegalaxy.org](http://usegalaxy.org), also known as "Main".
 [Choose](/src/choices/index.md) another strategy to execute your job on a different Galaxy platform or consider modifying inputs/parameters to make the job less compute intensive.
+This may include downsampling very large `fastq` inputs.
   * Read more about the details of different clusters here: **[Main](/src/main/index.md)**.

 ### Bright blue with moving arrow (deprecated)